-xiv. (a) In our opinion and based on our examination, the Company has an internal control system commensurate with the size and nature of the business.

-(b) There is no requirement for the company for an Internal Audit as per provisions of Sec 138 of the Companies Act, 2013 and hence reporting under clause 3 (xiv)(b) of the Order is not applicable.
+- xiv. (a) In our opinion and based on our examination, the Company does not require to have an internal audit system.
+Accordingly, clause 3(xiv)(a) of the Order is not applicable. - (b) There is no requirement for the company for an Internal Audit as per provisions of Sec 138 of the Companies Act, 2013 and hence reporting under clause 3 (xiv)(b) of the Order is not applicable.